Chris Manchester

 Chris Manchester (born 28 June 1973) is a former speedway rider from the United States.
+He earned 3 caps for the United States national speedway team.

 Speedway career

 Manchester is a former North American Champion, winning the AMA National Speedway Championship in 1992.
 He also won the United States Champion in 2000 and 2005.

-He rode in the top tier of British Speedway from 1994 until 2003, riding primarily for the Belle Vue Aces.
+He rode in the top tier of British Speedway from 1994 until 2003, riding primarily for the Belle Vue Aces but did race one season for Somerset Rebels in 2003.